CO-282: Procedure/Revenue Code Does Not Match Type of Bill

 How to Resolve

-CO-282 indicates a billing error — the procedure or revenue code does not match the type of bill.
-Correct the mismatch and resubmit as a corrected claim rather than appealing.
-Appeals are not appropriate for coding errors that can be fixed.
+CO-282 indicates a billing format error where the procedure/revenue code does not match the type of bill.
+Correct the code-bill type combination and resubmit the claim rather than filing an appeal.

 How to Prevent CO-282